Grievance (Formal Complaint Process) Policy

 The grievant is first encouraged to communicate with the individual most directly responsible for the problem, and this often resolves the matter.
 In instances where no resolution is reached or if contacting or writing the person directly would be a source of discomfort, then the grievant may choose another route to achieving a resolution.

 Grievants may seek to resolve the matter through mediation.
-Grievants wishing to have a third party informally resolve the issue consult with the Dean of Student Affairs (email@example.com) who will attempt to facilitate a resolution.
+Grievants wishing to have a third party informally resolve the issue should email (email@example.com) who will attempt to facilitate a resolution.
 Both parties must consent to participate in the confidential, voluntary process.
-The Dean of Student Affairs does not decide who is right or wrong, but rather mediates a conversation between the parties.
+Student Affairs does not decide who is right or wrong, but rather, acts impartially and mediates a conversation between the parties.
 Because it is a voluntary process, disciplinary action cannot be taken against the respondent and, once agreement has been reached, it is final and cannot be appealed.

-If, after 30 days, the Dean of Student Affairs deems it impossible to achieve a satisfactory resolution between the parties, the grievant can choose to close the matter or to file a formal complaint.
+If, after 30 days, Student Affairs deems it impossible to achieve a satisfactory resolution between the parties, the grievant can choose to close the matter or to file a formal complaint.

 Submission of a Complaint